Animal cruelty suspect accused of shooting 3 DC officers faced eviction over dogs: court docs

 A Humane Rescue Alliance employee was with police when officers tried to serve the warrant but was not hurt, the group said.
 It's unclear if anyone else was injured.

-Investigators were seen walking in and out of the house on Thursday morning.
-Bullet holes could be seen in the front door, and yellow police tape was stretched across Hanna Street.
+Investigators were seen walking in and out of the house Thursday morning.
+Bullet holes were visible in the front door, and yellow police tape was stretched across Hanna Street.

 The gunfire upended daily life in the neighborhood near the border with Maryland.
 A swarm of police vehicles shut down multiple city blocks.

-"This is a magnitude of police cars I've never seen in my life," one mother said.
+"This is a magnitude of police cars I've never seen in my life," one woman said.

 Sign up for our Breaking newsletter to get the most urgent news stories in your inbox.

-Young children were shuttled into school by police officers and multiple schools were put on lockdown as James fired at law enforcement from time to time while he was barricaded inside his home.
+Young children were shuttled into school by police officers and multiple schools were put on lockdown as the suspect fired at law enforcement from time to time while he was barricaded inside his home.

 Stay with NBC Washington for more details on this developing story.